A Dimension Bound for Symmetrizer Groups of Projective Hypersurfaces: Introduction

 It is well-known that $\ker \partial F = 0$ if and only if the hypersurface $Z(F) \subset \mathbb{P}V$ defined by the homogeneous polynomial of degree $d$ corresponding to $F$ is not a cone.
-Let $\operatorname{Sym}^d_o V^*$ be the Zariski open subset of $\operatorname{Sym}^d V^*$ consisting of all $F$ such that $Z(F)$ is not a cone, and let $\operatorname{Gr}(N, \operatorname{Sym}^{d-1} V^*)$ be the Grassmannian of $N$-dimensional subspaces of $\operatorname{Sym}^{d-1} V^*$.
+Let $\operatorname{Sym}^d_o V^*$ be the Zariski open subset of $\operatorname{Sym}^d V^*$ consisting of all $F\in \operatorname{Sym}^dV^*$ such that $Z(F)$ is not a cone, and let $\operatorname{Gr}(n+1, \operatorname{Sym}^{d-1} V^*)$ be the Grassmannian of $n+1$-dimensional subspaces of $\operatorname{Sym}^{d-1} V^*$.
 Then we have the morphism

-The fibers of this morphism were first studied by Mammana in \cite{Mammana}.
-In \cite{Mammana}, Mammana completely classified those $F$ for which the fiber $J^{-1}(J(F))$ is not equal to $\mathbb{C}^\times \cdot F$ (see Theorem \ref{t_Mammana}).
-Furthermore, in \cite[Section 4.b]{CG79}, Carlson and Griffiths proved that for a general $F \in \operatorname{Sym}^d_o V^*$, the fiber $J^{-1}(J(F))$ is precisely $\mathbb{C}^\times \cdot F$, and they used this result in the study of the variation of Hodge structures of hypersurfaces.
+The fibers of this morphism were first studied by Mammana in \cite{Mammana}, where he completely classified those $F$ for which $J^{-1}(J(F))\ne \mathbb{C}^\times F$ by determining their explicit forms.
+In \cite[Section 4.b]{CG79}, Carlson and Griffiths proved that for a general $F \in \operatorname{Sym}^d_o V^*$, the fiber $J^{-1}(J(F))$ is precisely $\mathbb{C}^\times \cdot F$, and they used this result in the study of the variation of Hodge structures of hypersurfaces.
 For related work on this morphism, see also \cite{UY}, \cite{Wang}, \cite{Hwang}, and \cite{canino2025detectingdirectsumstensors}.

 In \cite{Hwang}, Hwang provided the following geometric description of $J$.